HDFC Bank Appoints External Law Firms to Review Chairman's Ethics-Related Exit

 Chairman Resignation Details

-Atanu Chakraborty resigned as Part-Time Chairman and Independent Director, stating in his resignation letter that recent happenings at the bank over the past two months were not in congruence with his personal values and ethics.
-The board accepted his resignation with appreciation for his guidance and contribution during his tenure.
+Atanu Chakraborty resigned as Part-Time Chairman and Independent Director on March 18, 2026, stating in his resignation letter that recent happenings at the bank over the past two months were not in congruence with his personal values and ethics.
+However, the bank clarified that Chakraborty did not mention any specific happenings and practices in his resignation.

 Resignation Date: March 18, 2026